-Gel pens are popular for their writing flow and quick-drying properties.
-If you are using the fine-point 0.7-millimeter tip, it is highly rated for its comfort in the hand, smooth writing, and bleed proof qualities.
+Due to their smooth writing and quick drying characteristics, gel pens are widely used.
+If you are using the fine-point 0.7-millimeter tip, it is highly rated for its comfort in the hand, smooth writing, and bleed-proof qualities.

 What is an ink pen?

-This one seems a very common question, but apparently, a very interesting one.
+This one seems like a very common question, but apparently, a very interesting one.
 My mind jumbles whenever someone uses the term ‘ink pen.’
 All pens I believe use and contain ink.
-Therefore stating that something is a pen automatically means “with ink.”
+Therefore, stating that something is a pen automatically means “with ink.”

-While all pens are ink pens, the closest example to an ink pen is the fountain pen or better known as the ultimate luxury pen.
-This pen utilizes water-based liquid ink that is delivered through a tip.
-The ink flows from a tank through a “feed” to the tip, then through the tip, due to passageway action and gravity.
+All pens utilize ink, however, the closest example of an ink pen is the fountain pen or the luxury pen.
+This pen employs water-based liquid ink that is dispersed through the tip.
+Due to the action of the passageway and gravity, ink flows from a tank through a “feed” to the tip before passing through the tip.

 Which is more affordable?
 Gel pens or ink pens?